Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Microcontroller Sub.md

 # Operational Flowchart

+Due to the microcontrollers software being primarily behind the scenes the flowchart is primarily composed of the necessary functions to take in and modulate the PWM and Tach signals.

 # BOM

 | Manufacteror | Manufacteror Part Number | Distributor | Distributor Part Number | Quantity | Cost  | URL  | Component Name  |